Symptom and description

 A good night's sleep is important for your functioning and well-being.
 However, too much sleep can be a problem.
 One side effect of cancer and cancer treatment is sleeping too much.
 This is called hypersomnia, which means "too much sleep.''

 You will need to recognize the symptoms of hypersomnia, how to describe them, and when to report them to your doctor.
-During a three-week period, you may notice the following symptoms:
+During a 3-week period, you may notice the following symptoms:

 10 hours or more of sleep at night

 This sleep problem is hard to prevent if it is due to your treatment.